HighMark-31/TRAE-Agents/README.md

 1. Install **TRAE** if you haven’t already.
 2. Open **TRAE**.
-3. Click any link in the list above and the agent will auto-import directly into your IDE.
+3. Click any **"Get It"** link in the list above and the agent will auto-import directly into your IDE.

 ---